VUEngine/VBDE/readme.txt

       Location: {VBDE}/samples/libgccvb/game-of-life/
       Author: KR155E

-  o VBJaEngine
+  o VUEngine

-    - VBJaEngine Barebone
+    - VUEngine Barebone
-      Description: A barebone VBJaEngine project that can be used as a starting point for your own project.
+      Description: A barebone VUEngine project that can be used as a starting point for your own project.
-      Location: {VBDE}/samples/vbjaengine/vbjaengine-barebone/
+      Location: {VBDE}/samples/vuengine/vuengine-barebone/
       Authors: jorgeche, KR155E

-    - VBJaEngine Platformer Demo
+    - VUEngine Platformer Demo
-      Description: A platform game demo which demonstrates usage and features of the VBJaEngine.
+      Description: A platform game demo which demonstrates usage and features of the VUEngine.
-      Location: {VBDE}/samples/vbjaengine/vbjaengine-platformer-demo/
+      Location: {VBDE}/samples/vuengine/vuengine-platformer-demo/
       Authors: jorgeche, KR155E